Lazaros Papadopoulos (footballer): Club career

 Papadopoulos started his career at the club of his hometown, Veria.
 He was transferred to AEK Athens, in the summer of 1974.
 At the time, the presence of many notable footballers in the team's roster did not leave much room for his establishment in the basic squad.
 However, Papadopoulos manage to help the club in contributing to the club to their glorious days both domestically and internationally.
 On 1 October 1975 he scored his first goal in the UEFA competitions in the 3–1 home win against Vojvodina for the UEFA Cup.
-He was a part of the squad that reached to the semi-finals of the UEFA Cup in the 1977.
-In fact he scored the only goal of his team in the first leg of the semi finals against Juventus in the 4–1 defeat at Stadio Comunale on 6 April 1977.
-His last goal for AEK was on 21 February 1979, in the 4–0 victory over Acharnaikos for the round of 16 of the Cup.
-With the yellow-black jersey, he won 2 consecutive Championships, a Greek Cup including a domestic double in 1978.
+He was a part of the squad that reached to the semi-finals of the UEFA Cup in 1977.
+In fact he scored the only goal of his team in the first leg of the semi-finals against Juventus in the 4–1 defeat at Stadio Comunale on 6 April 1977.
+His last goal for AEK was on 21 February 1979, in the 4–0 victory over Acharnaikos for the round of 16 of the cup.
+With the yellow-black jersey, he won 2 consecutive championships, a Greek Cup including a domestic double in 1978.
 Papadopoulos left AEK at the age of 29, in the summer of 1979 to continue his career at Rodos where he played for a season.
 Afterwards, he competed in teams of smaller categories, before he retired as a footballer.